 I think that sometimes its about the form.
 It may look simpler, more elegant without them.
 If the sculpture is doing something that requires its arms or legs I don't omit them.
 I often don't include mouths in my drawings because my characters are thinking more often than they are speaking.

 You have the sculpture “Bathtub” in the exhibition “Champion” at Primary Projects.
 The sculpture features intricate embroidery.
 Do you often incorporate embroidery?
-What do you like ab
+What do you like about it?

 I embroider when I am on the couch watching movies.
 I love movies and television but don't think its an excuse to just be sponge.
 I have been doing embroidery since I was 7.
 I don't map out what I am doing.
 Instead the embroidery is an elaborate and painstaking doodle.
 I used to embroidery my clothes but ended up looking folksy and ridiculous.
 When I figured out that the embroidery should be the skin I use for my characters I felt like I had given myself a tremendous gift.
 I think that their embroidered faces tell a story.